convox/docs/docs/reference/rack-parameters/Autoscale.md

 ## Use Cases

-- Keeping enabled (default) so the Rack automatically adds instances when deploying new services or scaling up processes
+- Keeping enabled (default) so the Rack automatically adds instances when deploying new Services or scaling up processes
 - Disabling for Racks where you want full manual control over instance count, such as cost-sensitive environments with predictable workloads
 - Disabling temporarily during maintenance operations to prevent unwanted scaling events